Main Navigation

 If this is an emergency or your immediate safety is at risk, dial 911 or University Police at 801-585-2677.

-• A hate crime is a criminal violation that is motivated by perceived or actual race, color, religion, national origin, sexual orientation, gender, gender identity or disability (i.e. protected classes).
-Both state and federal law address hate crimes.
+• A hate crime is a criminal violation that is motivated by someone's perceived or actual personal attributes.
+These personal attributes are outlined within state law, with separate categories outlined under federal law.
 Examples of a hate crime can include:

-• Assaulting or injuring someone because of their perceived protected class
+• Assaulting or injuring someone because of their race, ethnicity or national origin

-• Vandalizing someone else’s property with racist or derogatory graffiti based on their perceived protected class
+• Vandalizing someone’s property with graffiti based on their religion, disability, or age

-• Threatening to physically harm someone, their family, or property based on their perceived protected class
+• Threatening to physically harm someone, their family, or property based on their sexual orientation or gender identity

 If you are unsure if you’ve experienced a hate crime, you should contact University Police at 801-585-2677.

-A hate-motivated incident is a hostile, intimidating, or threatening act motivated by actual or perceived race, color, religion, national origin, sexual orientation, gender, gender identity or disability.
-These incidents are harmful to the individual and to the broader community, but may not always reach the legal threshold of a hate crime or violate the University's policies on discrimination and discriminatory harassment.
+A hate-motivated incident is a hostile, intimidating, or threatening act motivated by actual or perceived personal attribute or protected class.
+These incidents are harmful to the individual and to the broader community, but may not always reach the legal threshold of a hate crime or violate the University's policies on non-discrimination and discriminatory harassment.

 We encourage individuals to report all hate-motivated incidents and threats.
 What might seem like a minor or isolated event could escalate into ongoing harassment or violence.
-Even if an incident cannot be prosecuted as a hate crime, reporting them may help prevent future acts of hate and targeted violence on our campus.
+Even if an incident cannot be prosecuted as a hate crime under state law, reporting them may help prevent future acts of hate and violence on our campus.

 • The following campus partners should be notified when a hate-motivated crime/incident occurs:

-If you are unsure of where to report, you can submit a Public Incident Report and it will be referred to the appropriate campus partners (listed above).
-These campus partners will review your report and may investigate to determine if university policies, state/federal laws, or behavioral misconduct rules have been violated.
+If you are unsure of where to report, you can submit a Public Incident Report and it will be referred directly to the appropriate office(s) listed above.
+These offices will review your report and may investigate to determine if university policies, state/federal laws, or behavioral misconduct rules have been violated.

-• Hate-motivated incidents and hate crimes not only harm the individual, but can also instill fear across entire communities.
+• Hate crimes not only harm the individual, but can also instill fear across entire communities.
 Safety planning, counseling, and other support services are available from various entities on campus, including those listed below.

-• Crime Victim Advocates - work with students, faculty, staff, and others who have experienced crimes on the University of Utah campus.
+• Crime Victim Advocates - work with students, faculty, staff, and others who have experienced crimes on University of Utah's campus.
 To speak to someone immediately, dial 801-585-2677 and ask to speak to the on-call Crime Victim Advocate.
 For less urgent matters, email them at: crimevictimsadvocates@utah.edu.

 • The Counseling Center – confidential individual therapy, crisis support, group therapy, medication services, and mindfulness programs for students.